-

 - Amount of tea: 3-5 grams of tea is enough for one brew.

-There are several varieties of Alishan Oolong, which differ in harvest time and taste characteristics.
+There are several varieties of Alishan oolong tea, each differing in harvest time and flavor characteristics.
 For example:

 - Spring Alishan: Fresh, floral aroma, soft taste.